ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 several variables:

   - The *requester code*  ``` (ex: WEB) ```,
-> Every Website instance using DGT connector will have as a requester code *WEB*.
+> Every Website instance using DGT-Connector will have as a requester code *WEB*.

   - The *year* a new counter was received  ``` (ex: 2016) ```,

   - The *counter* used when request was sent  ``` (ex: 72000) ```,
-  For the first request sent by a website, the log will show 'NEXT_EUROPA_COUNTER' instead of the actual counter.

   - The *version* (version is incremented each time a 'partie' version is sent)
   ```(ex:0) ```,